 - It gives you opportunities to grow personally and intellectually, so you can make a smooth transition to college.

-You will choose and register for your SC 101 course before even arriving at your SOAR day.
+You will choose and register for your SC 101 course before even participating in your SOAR day.
 There is a class for just about every interest.
 A list of SC courses can be found here so you can get an idea of the types of courses offered.
 You can register for SC 101 through an online sign-up form found on SC Connect.
-(Instructions for logging in to SC Connect are mailed to you once you have paid your deposit.)
+(Instructions for logging in to SC Connect are emailed to you once you have paid your deposit.)

 Every SC 101 is a small (18 or fewer students) learning community.
 Two current students (an SC Leader and a Writing Fellow) and a Simpson professor – who will serve as your first-year advisor – will help you make the transition from high school to college.